ThomasForselius/project-1/README.md

   * From the source section drop-down menu, select the Master Branch
   * Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+* Once the main branch has been deployed I commit and push from VS Code to the Github repo and main branch.

 The live github link can be found here - https://thomasforselius.github.io/project-1/ Also, the following domains have been bought:
   * www.frienfeud.se (working domain name)